Skip to main content

 What Is FlareSolverr?

-FlareSolverr is a proxy server that you can use to bypass Cloudflare's anti-bot protection so you can scrape data from websites who have deployed their content on Cloudflare's CDN.
+FlareSolverr is an open-source proxy server, distributed as a Docker image, that helps you bypass Cloudflare's anti-bot protection so you can scrape data from websites hosted behind Cloudflare's CDN.

-Cloudflare allows your scrapers to bypass Cloudflare's anti-bot pages like the one below:
+It allows your scrapers to clear Cloudflare's anti-bot challenge pages like the one below:

 How To Bypass Cloudflare - Challenge Page

-Cloudflare uses numerous browser fingerprinting challenges & checks (more detail here) to determine if a request is coming from a real user or a scraper/bot.
+Cloudflare uses numerous browser fingerprinting challenges and behavioural checks (more detail here) to decide whether a request is from a real user or a scraper.

 How To Install Docker